lluppesms/webapi.dotnet48.demo/README.md

 ### Create the demo tables and data

 Run the [/database/CreateDatabaseAndData.sql](/database/CreateDatabaseAndData.sql) script to create the tables and data.
 If you run the script multiple times, it will detect that the tables and/or data exists and will skip over those steps.

+### Open the Firewall Rules

+In the database networking settings, the "Allow Azure services and resources" checkbox needs to be manually enabled.
+At some point, this could be set in the Bicep files, but it's not there yet.